imperugo/imperugo-it/README.md

-# Haacked.com
+# tostring.it

-This is my blog.
-There are many like it, but this one is mine.
+This is my blog build using [Jekyll](http://jekyllrb.com/).
+The skin is based on [Haacked.com](https://github.com/Haacked/haacked.com) repository.

 ## Testing